 Parameters: Maximum amount per document, payment difference tolerance

-User Assignment: Assign tolerance groups to users (SU01) - 7.
-Configure Substitution and Validation Rules
+User Assignment: Assign tolerance groups to users (SU01)

 Validation: Create business rules for data validation